nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

 However let's just focus on three important things below for this post.

 1. Name: The name of the variable.
-1. Object that variable point to: The memory which the hold the data of the variable.
+1. Object that variable points to: The memory which the hold the data of the variable.
 1. Type: The data type of the variable.
 This will define the structure of the variable and how it is stored in the memory.
 * Systemverilog is the static typed programming language, which means in the same scope, after the variable is defined, the type cannot be changed, similar to C or Java.
 There are several programming languages those have dynamic typed such as Python, JavaScript, ...